dgroomes/stackoverflow-look-back/README.md

   the [question itself is locked](https://stackoverflow.com/q/901115/)!
 * DONE Create a browser extension for this.
 The main benefit should be the removal of the manual steps like opening three different web pages and moving the downloaded files to different directories.
+* DONE (Update I think it's a race condition with the JavaScript doc load order) There are some occasional caching problems.
+Sometimes when I load a page, it saves "AppStorage" not define and stuff like that.
+I think it's a caching problem because when I "hard reload and empty caches" it works.
+But then later it might fail again although I haven't even changed the code so I don't understand how the cache could still be stale, and thus still be a problem.
+Not sure.
+  But it's annoying.
+* DONE Create a Chrome Manifest v2 extension.
+This would enable making a FireFox extension, which is still on v2 but is working on supporting v3 sometime in 2022.

 ## Notes